HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Reality:

-Proactively seeding this section with your own questions and answers gives you control over the narrative and ensures accurate information is prominently displayed.
-Questions like “Do you offer vegetarian options?” or “Is parking available?” with your official responses can preemptively address common inquiries.
+Seeding this section with your own questions and answers gives you control over the narrative and keeps accurate information in view.
+Questions like “Do you offer vegetarian options?” or “Is parking available?” with your official answers can head off common inquiries.

-The Q&A section allows anyone to ask questions about your business, which can be answered by you or by other Google users.
-This creates a valuable resource of information that addresses common customer concerns.
+The Q&A section lets anyone ask questions about your business, which you or other Google users can answer.
+This builds a useful resource that addresses common customer concerns.

-The messaging feature allows customers to contact your business directly from your GBP listing.
+The messaging feature lets customers contact your business directly from your GBP listing.
 When enabled, a “Message” button appears on your profile, creating a convenient channel for inquiries, appointment requests, or product questions.

 Success Story:

 A local bakery increased foot traffic by 27% by posting weekly specials on their GBP.
-By featuring seasonal items with mouth-watering photos and “Order Now” buttons, they not only attracted new customers but also encouraged repeat visits from existing ones who checked their profile for new offerings.
+By featuring seasonal items with mouth-watering photos and “Order Now” buttons, they attracted new customers and encouraged repeat visits from existing ones who checked their profile for new offerings.

 Each post can include a photo or video, text, and a call-to-action button that links to your website.
-This feature essentially gives you free advertising space in Google search results, allowing you to highlight timely information and drive specific actions.
+This gives you free advertising space in Google search results, so you can highlight timely information and drive specific actions.

-Google Posts function similarly to social media updates but appear directly in your business profile.
-These posts remain visible for seven days (except for events, which stay until the event date passes) and can include:
+Google Posts work like social media updates but appear directly in your business profile.
+These posts stay visible for seven days (except for events, which stay until the event date passes) and can include:

 • What’s New: General updates about your business